cml87/GettingStartedWithAnsible/README.md

 Ansible is an automation tool, similar to Chef, Puppet and SaltStack.
 In <b>enterprise environments</b>, it is used to:
-1. Automatize pipelines in a reliable way.
-2. Automatize configuration of any environment: VMs, containers, pods, etc.
+1. Automatize and abstract the communication and configuration of any environment: VMs, containers, pods, etc.
-3. Aid in build and deploys tools, with other tools such as Jenkins
-4. Abstract the communication with all the environments it can work with: VMs, containers, etc
+2. Automatize pipelines in a reliable way and aid in build and deploys tools.

-Ansible can communicate with and manage the following type of nodes, or environments, which normally are remote:
+Ansible can communicate with and manage the following type of nodes, or environments, which are normally remote:
 1. VMs, Linux and Windows type
 2. bare metal servers, Linux and Windows
 3. containers, docker